Ivana2206/Tipico/README.md

 Reporting

-Reports for this module are written into /Reports directory after a successful run.
+Report for this module is written into /Report directory after a successful run.
 UI tests result in a HTML report.
 In the case of test failures, a screen-shoot of the UI at the point of failure is embedded into the report.